How Slight Negative Pressure and Keeping a Light Tight Growroom Can Help Maximize Yields

 Eliminating light leaks is also a security measure for indoor horticulturists.
 Wherever exterior light can come into a growroom, light can escape back out.
 Aside from odor, a big tell-tale sign of an indoor grow’s location is the distinct glow of horticultural lighting.

 Light Tight with Air-Cooled Reflectors

 Creating a light tight environment for a typical growroom is not all that difficult.
 However, when using air-cooled reflectors, getting the dark cycle to be completely pitch black is often a difficult task.

 Air-cooled reflectors generally draw air in from outside the garden space.
 When light from that outside source travels through the ducting, it reaches the reflectors and, you guessed it, gets reflected into the garden space.

 There are a few different ways a grower can tackle this problem.
 One option is to bend the ducting so that it creates an “s” shape.
 This is effective because light can reflect, but it cannot bend.
 Another option is to draw fresh air from another room instead of from directly outside.

 This way the second room can be kept dark, meaning no light could enter the ducting.
 Regardless of the technique used, it is imperative that growers with air-cooled reflectors address the potential for light leaks.

-Serious indoor horticulturists are not just trying to make a garden operational, they are trying to produce optimal conditions so their gardens operate up to their full potential.
-Gardens will still produce fruit and/or flowers if there are small light leaks, but yields and quality could greatly increase if those gardens had a pitch black dark cycle.
+Serious indoor horticulturists are not just trying to make a garden operational, they are trying to produce optimal conditions so their grow operates to its full potential.
+Plants will still produce fruit and/or flowers if there are small light leaks, but yields and quality could greatly increase if those gardens had a pitch black dark cycle.

-Experienced indoor gardeners also understand the importance of keeping their grow facilities secure and that the number one way to keep a garden space secure is to make sure no one knows about it.
+Experienced indoor growers also understand the importance of keeping their grow facilities secure and that the number one way to keep a grow space secure is to make sure no one knows about it.